-Level 1 The Beginning Candidate Level 2 The Developing Candidate Level 3 The Competent Candidate Level 4 The Accomplished Candidate elicit or use student responses reflecting their thinking to inform instruction.
-Ca stu inf tea Candidate elicits multiple student responses reflecting their thinking, including potential challenges or misconceptions.
-Candidate is unable to use student responses to inform the mathematics teaching and learning process.
-Candidate elicits multiple student responses, potential challenges, and misconceptions.
-Candidate notices and tracks multiple student responses, as well as challenges or misconceptions as students are solving problems.
-Candidate considers individual and group differences when eliciting multiple student responses, potential challenges, and misconceptions.
-Candidate notices and tracks multiple student responses as well as challenges or misconceptions as students are solving problems.
-Candidate uses students' multiple methods and/or challenges and/or misconceptions to engage the full range of students in extending their mathematical learning.
+Level 1 Level 2 Level 3 Level 4 The Beginning Candidate The Developing Candidate The Competent Candidate The Accomplished Candidate Candidate is unable to elicit or use student responses reflecting their thinking to inform instruction.
+Candidate elicits multiple student responses reflecting their thinking including potential challenges or misconceptions.
+Candidate is unable to use students responses to inform the mathematics teaching and learning Candidate elicits multiple student responses, potential challenges and misconceptions.
+Candidate notices and tracks multiple student responses, well as challenges or misconceptions as students are solving Candidate considers individual and group differences when eliciting multiple student responses, potential challenges, and misconceptions.
+Candidate notices and tracks multiple student responses as well as challenges or misconceptions as students process. problems.
+Candidate uses students' multiple methods and/or challenges and/or misconceptions to engage the full range of students in extending their mathematical learning. are solving problems.
 Candidate uses students' multiple methods and/or challenges and/or misconceptions to engage each and every student in extending their mathematical learning.